 Experiment 2: Quantifying Detection Range in Shallow Water: 22 November – 2 December 2014

 A second experiment was designed to determine the relationship between detection probability and horizontal distance in a shallow setting and to explore whether CPDI is present in this setting.
-A field site was off Sand Island, immediately west of the Honolulu Harbor channel.
-Characterized by a loose sand substrate and sparse coral rubble, this location was selected for accessibility to a relatively linear swath of 25 m isobath, water properties presumed similar to the deep water ranging experiment site due to their relative, and a standing agreement between the University of Hawaii and Hawaii’s Department of Aquatic Resources for use of the area for research purposes.
+A field site was selected off Sand Island, immediately west of the Honolulu Harbor channel.
+Characterized by a loose sand substrate and sparse coral rubble, this location was selected for accessibility to a relatively linear swath of 25 m isobath, water properties presumed similar to the deep water ranging experiment site due to their geographic proximity, and a standing agreement between the University of Hawaii and Hawaii’s Department of Aquatic Resources for use of the area for research purposes.

 Nine Vemco VR2-W units were deployed on a single mooring from the R/V Hoʻoponopono.
 The mooring design used was similar to the one employed in the deep water ranging experiment except that the polypropylene line was reinforced with a 1/8” braided steel cable and acoustic releases were not used.
 The nine receivers were suspended in groups of three at 1 m, 7.5 m, and 15 m above the seafloor.
 Eighteen acoustic tags were affixed 7.5 m from the seafloor, in groups of three, spaced at approximate horizontal distances of 0, 75, 150, 300, 600 and 1200 m from the receivers, as measured by GPS during each mooring deployment (Fig. 6B).